welberthdouglas/AGA5926_term_project/README.md

 ### 5. Future Work
 - changes in architecture to get a network more suitable to reduce noise at the same time that it increases resolution
-- cite paper solar denoising and its references, maybe use a hybrid architecture with noise reduction capabilities
 - Evaluate generator on more diverse objects, not only galaxies
 - check for consistency using other metrics other than PSNR.
 - Different loss function